AR-DataScience1/Titanic_Dataset_Practice/README.md

-# Titanic_Dataset_Practice
+# Titanic_Dataset_Practice / Src
-Descriptive Analysis practice on the Titanic dataset.
+The pythoon notebook : Assignment_3_Part_2.ipynb contains the source code for this report.